NCIP/gdc-docs/docs/Encyclopedia/pages/Mutation_Annotation_Format_TCGA.md

-Mutation Annotation Format (MAF) Specification (TCGA)
+Mutation Annotation Format (MAF) - Legacy TCGA Specification
 ==============================================

-This definition was taken from the previously public wiki hosted by TCGA and reflects the MAF format that was available during the active period of the TCGA project.
+*This definition was taken from the previously public wiki hosted by TCGA and reflects the MAF format that was available during the active period of the TCGA project.*

+**Document Information**

 The spec has been reverted to the June 26th version (version 20).
 Additional changes are the removal of the "under construction" banner, changing all text to black, and fixing a typo in the link to the MAF 2.2 specification.

-**Document Information**

 **Specification for Mutation Annotation Format**
 Version 2.4.1